-- The Council must be registered with the ICO. - A copy of this policy will be available on the Council's website.
-The policy will be considered as a core policy for the Council. - The Clerk's Contract and Job Description (if appointed as DPO) will be amended to include additional responsibilities relating to data protection. - An information audit will be conducted and reviewed at least annually or when projects and services change. - Privacy notices must be issued. - Data Protection will be included on the Council's Risk Management Policy. - A Committee, with Terms of Reference, will be set up to manage the process.
+- The Trust are not registered with the ICO as no personal information is stored digitally. - A copy of this policy will be available on the Parish Council's website.
+The policy will be considered as a core policy. - An information audit will be conducted and reviewed at least annually or when projects and services change. - Privacy notices must be issued. - Data Protection will be included on the Trusts Risk Management Policy.